A554551N/RPGNotebook/Honor + Intrigue - Sybil/HISybil Landing.md

 # Honor + Intrigue: Stolen Hearts
 **Danger on the High Seas!**
 *The beautiful pirate stands firm atop the blazing remains of the Spanish Warship.
 'You shan't get away with this Cardoza, your scheme ends here!'
-The rapier-wielding Spaniard opposite grits his teeth in a grim smile, gleaming in the firelight.
+The rapier-wielding Spaniard opposite grits his teeth in a wolf's smile, gleaming in the firelight.
 'You cannot defeat me wench!
 The island will fall before the day breaks!*
 *As their blades clash, freedom battles tyranny in a last-ditch effort to save the home of the pirates.*
 > Pursued by enemies from her youth, the pirate Sybil finds herself trapped in the middle of a vast conspiracy to destroy the pirate haven of Tortuga.
-## Dashboard

 ## Players
 - #lysa
 ## Main Characters